samuhmatos/nextjs-progressloader/README.md

 # Next Js Progress Loader

 - A next Js Loading Bar component made using Nprogress, works with Next.js 13.
-- Additional feature: call function to navigate between routes instead useRouter() [beta]
+- Advanced feature: Navigate between routes with loading animation instead using useRouter()

 Important context: Latter the Next.Js 13 update, router events has ben depreciated and still there's no 'next native resource' to manipulate router events as before.
-But, i found 2 ways to make the UX better.
+But this lib was build to solve this problem and bring a new way to make the UX better!

 ## Install